 The Sustainable Development Goals apply to all countries, both rich and poor, but in order for the goals to become more than merely words, it is important to give concrete expression to sustainable efforts.
 At Egholm, we have worked determinedly with the sustainable development goals to identify where we, as a company, can make the greatest possible difference.
 We have chosen to use goals 8, 9, 12 and 13 as our starting point.

 Sustainable Development Goal 8

 At Egholm, we place great emphasis on social responsibility.
-We feel that we are obliged to take responsibility for creating decent jobs - amongst others by focusing on initiatives that can increase well-being in the workplace and ensure that the personal and professional competencies of our employees come into their own.
+We feel that we are committed to taking responsibility for creating decent jobs, among other things, by focusing on measures that can increase well-being in the workplace and ensure that the personal and professional skills of employees are shown to their full advantage.

-Moreover, we keep sharp focus on innovation and technological upgrade to increase both productivity and resource efficiency in everyday operations.
-In this area, our employees also play a central role in the implementation of new tools and technologies.
+Furthermore, we have an intense focus on innovation and technological upgrading to increase both productivity and resource efficiency in the working day.
+Here too, our employees play a key role in implementing new tools and technologies.

 Sustainable Development Goal 9